by Andrea M. Darcy

 What if I don’t really like the therapist?

 You don’t have to immediately like your therapist!
-Most people who seek therapy have had the sort of childhood or life experiences that breeds wariness when meeting strangers.
+Most people who are seeking therapy have had the sort of childhood or life experiences that breeds wariness when meeting strangers.

 Instead of thinking in terms of like/don’t like, look at feelings of safety and openness.
 Did they seem authentic and kind?
 Most important of all, could you grow to trust them?
 Even if it might take some time, are they the sort of person who at least seems trustworthy?

-Keep an open mind, balance up the practicals with your instincts, and if he or she seems a possible match, consider trying at least four sessions.
+Keep an open mind when finding the right therapist.
+Balance up the practicals with your instincts, and if he or she seems a possible match, consider trying at least four sessions.
 This gives both you and the therapist time to be yourselves.
 Then, if a therapist just isn’t right, be honest it just isn’t a fit.
 If they are a good and confident therapist, they might even be able to recommend you to a peer they think will work better for you.

-Harley Therapy refers you to therapists hand-selected for their warmth and professionalism, and who all have a minimum of five years post-graduate clinical experience.
-Contact us for an appointment at one of four central London locations, or anywhere in the world via Skype therapy.
+Harley Therapy refers you to therapists hand-selected for their warmth and professionalism, and who all have a minimum of ten years post-graduate clinical experience.
+Contact us for an appointment at one of three central London locations, or anywhere in the world via online therapy.

 Have a comment to share with our readers about finding the right therapist?
 Use the box below.